GSA-TTS/identity-handbook/_articles/wargames-dungeon-masters-guide.md

 * Urge use of screen sharing, a particularly helpful way to get less experienced players engaged
 * Once complete discuss potential improvements and record in the running notes

+### Mindgame

+For scenarios that are hard to simulate, you may need to revert to a more table-top-like scenario.
+For a "mindgame" think about a situation and what the various dashboards, logs, etc might look like.
+For example, if you wanted to have the team try to figure out a problem where there was a major Internet connectivity problem, you might say "you can get to X but you can not get to Y from your workstation".
+If players are looking at the WAF logs, they may see little or no traffic.
+Etc.

+Mindgames should be hands on to exercise troubleshooting skills.
+They are more demanding of the DM at the time of scenario because the DM has to actively tell the story and explain what the players **would** see.
+For these reasons try to avoid use of the "mindgame".

+The mechanics of the scenario are identical to the [Classic Wargame](#classic-wargame) except for the [Prior to session] component of breaking something.

 ### Runbook

 A runbook scenario is one that focuses on executing a fixed runbook to verify